Free personalized radio that

 Be (2005), a much tighter album that was produced primarily by Kanye West and released through West's GOOD Music label, netted four Grammy nominations.
 West remained on board for both Finding Forever (2007) and the lighter Universal Mind Control (2008), though the Neptunes dominated the latter.

 For The Dreamer/The Believer (2011), released through Warner Bros., Common worked exclusively with longtime associate and friend No I.D.
 Much of the attention was directed at "Sweet," a track on which Common took swipes at rapper Drake.
 The same year, the AMC series Hell on Wheels debuted with Common as one of its main characters, emancipated slave Elam Ferguson.
 After the show's third season, Common released his tenth album -- his first for Def Jam -- titled Nobody Smiling (2014).
-Much of its content focused on the destructive violence that was occurring within his hometown. ~ Steve Huey & Andy Kellman
+Much of its content focused on the destructive violence that was occurring within his hometown.
+His fourth Rap Albums number one, it debuted at number six on the Billboard 200 and was also his fourth consecutive album nominated for the Best Rap Album Grammy.
+Featured in the Ava DuVernay-directed Selma, Common co-wrote and performed the film's theme, "Glory," with John Legend.
+At the 87th Academy Awards, it won the Oscar for Best Original Song, and it also won the 2016 Grammy for Best Song Written for Visual Media.
+Following additional roles in films such as Run All Night and Suicide Squad, Common released Black America Again, its first single and title track a fiery examination of institutionalized racism and police brutality with a refrain from Stevie Wonder. ~ Steve Huey & Andy Kellman